 some real difficulties ahead for you.
 The devil's world does not always make it easy for

 God's child.
-The path of suffering has been the path of many believers down through the
+The path of suffering has been the path for many believers down through the

 years.
-Is it possible to rejoice in the midst of suffering (Acts 5:40-41)? ______ What did
+Is it possible to rejoice in the midst of suffering and persecution (Acts 5:40-41)? ______ What did

 the Lord Jesus teach us about those who are persecuted and abused (Matthew 5:10-12)?